*Total for active breaks, recesses, physical education classes, daycare and special activities.

 Group and individual activities requiring little physical exertion are not counted toward the accumulation of energy cubes.
 These include passive video games, card games, board games, pool, fishing, driving a quad and minigolf.

 For the energy cubes accumulated by the family to be counted, the activity must be done with the participating child.
+Each immediate family member earns 1 energy cube for every 15 minutes of physical activity performed with the child.

 Trainers, sports team members, extended family members (uncles, aunts, godfathers, godmothers, etc.), pets (!) and others cannot accumulate energy cubes.
 They are, however, welcome to move to encourage students in their challenge.